mashlol/omni/README.md

 ```

-# Example App
+# Example Apps
-Visit https://github.com/Mashlol/omni-chat-example to see a very simple of example of how to use Omni.js effectively.
+https://github.com/Mashlol/omni-chat-example - see a very simple of example of how to use Omni.js effectively.
+https://github.com/Mashlol/omni-arena - a much more complex usage of Omni.js, building a realtime HTML5 arena game.

 # Usage